Terms of Reference - Environment & and Estate Committee

 5. To explore the feasibility of Estate’s Management related projects, including financial cost, staff requirement, equipment requirements.

-6. To consider, on a case-by-case basis, offers of donations of benches or other memorial items to the village.
+6. To consider, on a case-by-case basis, offers of donations of benches or other memorial items to the village and make recommendations to Council regarding the siting of such items.

-1. To consider planning applications and make comments to the appropriate planning authority.
+- To consider planning applications and make comments to the appropriate planning authority on behalf of Council.

-2. To authorise and participate in public meetings in response to contentious planning applications.
+- To authorise, organise, and participate in formally convened public meetings in response to contentious planning applications.

 Membership